jason0x43/hacs-hubitat/README.md

 ## Installation

+This component is an _integration_, which is different from an _add on_.
+Integrations are managed through the “Devices & Services” configuration menu rather than through “Add-ons, Backups & Supervisor”.

+There are two methods for installing this integration.
+One is to use HACS, a tool is used to install and update third party integrations (such as this one).
+The second option is to install this integration manually by cloning the repository and copying the integration files to the proper location in your HA config directory.

 Note that you will need to restart Home Assistant after installion, whichever method is used.

 ### HACS

+First, [install HACS](https://hacs.xyz/docs/setup/prerequisites) if you haven't already.

-In HACS, go to Integrations, and then click the orange '+' button in the lower right corner to add an integration.
-Search for "Hubitat" and install it.
+Once HACS has been installed and shows up in the sidebar, open it and go to Integrations, and then click the orange '+' button in the lower right corner to add an integration.
+Search for “Hubitat” and install it.

 ### Manually